siraben/website/_posts/2022-08-01-tailscale-iptables.md

 <p><img src="/assets/tailscale-iptable.svg" alt="Graphic"></p>
 </center>

-And checking again in Minecraft, this time using the public server IP, it all works as expected!
+Now we rebuild the server configuration, and checking again in Minecraft, this time using the public server IP, it all works as expected!

 ### Final touches: a DNS record
 For the final touches *\*chef's kiss\**, adding an A record gave me